 A discussion took place recently on a recent Reed Tech webinar about how to leverage data for more effective patent prosecution (“The Balancing Act: Macro vs. Micro Patent Prosecution Management”), which may be viewed here.
-Holt moderated the discussion and his expert panelists were Sylvia Chen, patent counsel at Google, and John Lanza, partner at Foley & Lardner.
+The expert panelists were Sylvia Chen, patent counsel at Google, and John Lanza, partner at Foley & Lardner.

 At the “Micro” Level

 “One of the ways that data can help patent lawyers be more effective at the ‘micro’ level is the availability of information regarding the specific USPTO examiner who is handling your patent application,” said Lanza.
 “For example, if I know that the examiner assigned to my application has certain tendencies, I can make more informed strategic decisions about how to proceed with that patent prosecution.”

 Lanza is a user of LexisNexis PatentAdvisor®, the first-ever data-driven patent strategy tool that provides users with a systematic approach to crafting an effective prosecution strategy and managing an IP portfolio.
 The tool enables IP practitioners to better understand why certain patent applications take longer than others to reach allowance, then use that knowledge to devise better strategies, manage budget, and evaluate both in-house and outside IP counsel.
 PatentAdvisor™ is now a part of the LexisNexis portfolio of IP solutions that span the patent workflow.